Event-driven

 # tag_deploy.*

-Events triggered by the deployment button on the tag/release page of the repository, see documentation
+Events triggered by clicking the Deploy button on the repository's Tag/Release page.

 # Custom Events

-Custom events must have event names that are either api_trigger or start with api_trigger_, such as api_trigger_test.
+The event name is api_trigger or starts with api_trigger_, such as api_trigger_test.

 1. Triggered by cnb:apply